ram2487/PythonPlayground/README.md

 # PythonPlayground
-Basics and fundamentals of python.
+Basics and fundamentals of python in 3.7 & 3.9.